-Hong Kong's police commissioner to retire amid continued political unrest: source
+Hong Kong's police commissioner to retire amid continued political unrest

 His department has been accused of using excessive force to disperse unauthorized gatherings and cooperating with local gangs who oppose the demonstrations.
 Police deny both allegations, but say officers are emotionally and physically drained due to months of confrontation.

 Protesters have been calling on Lo to resign since they stormed the city's legislature in July.
-However the police source told CNN that Lo was not stepping down -- rather, he was retiring because Hong Kong's civil servants are required to leave their posts when they reach a certain age.
+However a police spokesperson said on Friday that Lo was retiring on November 18 because Hong Kong's civil servants are required to leave their posts when they reach a certain age.

+"According to our notice, our commissioner of police has been granted service up to November 18th, 2019.
+This was announced last year.
+At this moment we have not received notice that this arrangement will be changed.
+The police have a well-established plan for succession," police public relations office Acting Chief Superintendent Kong Wing-cheung said at a media briefing on Friday.

 Lo reached retirement age in November 2018, but Hong Kong leader Carrie Lam granted him a waiver last year that allowed him to stay on the job.
 Lam's office did not respond to CNN's email asking whether Lo would be granted another extension.